Armorial of Malaysia

 This is a list of Malaysian coats of arms.
-Each of the thirteen States of Malaysia has their own coat of arms.
+Each of the thirteen States of Malaysia has their own coat of arms, either adopted during colonial era or the nation's formative years.
 In Malay, the coat of arms is called a jata.

+Heraldry is largely unregulated in Malaysia due to absence of a Central heraldic authority like the College of Arms in the United Kingdom.